cv9t0x/basics-of-programming/README.md

-# Homework for the «Basics of Programming» course
+# Homework of the second semester for the «Basics of Programming» course